realA10001986/Time-Circuits-Display/README.md

 > In the following, default settings are assumed.
 If you, for instance, changed your TCD's hostname, this hostname is to be used instead of _timecircuits_ below.

+#### General

+- Do not connect the props to your car's electrical system.
+Use a separate power supply, such as a lithium battery, with constant power output (no peaks, no degrading voltage on depletion).
+- Put good-quality ("endurance") SD cards into all the props.

 #### Network setup

 In a car, the TCD acts as WiFi access point, to which the other props are connected: